cybertooth-io/ermahgerd-rails-api-doorkeeper/README.md

 1. Create a model with its **singular name**: `rails g model role key:string name:string notes:text`
     1. Edit the migration to ensure the `default` and `null` values are defined
     1. Add validations, relationships, scopes, etc. to the new model class
+    1. Is the model audited?
+Yes, then add the `audited` declaration to the model class
     1. Add test fixture data accordingly to `test/fixtures/*.yml` (keep it general and un-crazy)
     1. Unit test accordingly
     1. Add the model information to the `config/locales/*.yml` file(s)